pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 b <- 0.6
 ```

 T> To evaluate the Kindsvater-Carter formula, use the `sqrt()` function for a square root.
-The key to getting the formula right is to use brackets where appropriate.
+The key to getting the formula right is to use parenthesis where appropriate.

-T> Rember to only use metres in the formula.
-The output is in cubic metres per second.
+T> The dimensions in the formula are in metres, while the measurements in reality are in mm.
+You need to use `h / 1000` in all your formulas.
+The output of the formulas is in m^3^/s.

 With this information, open the first quiz and answer three questions, or go to the [next chapter](#tidyverse).

+## Further Study
+The [Base R Cheat Sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/master/base-r.pdf) provides a comprehensive list of basic functionality in the R language.

+The [next chapter](#tidyverse) introduces the first case study and how to explore data using the Tidyverse libraries of R.

 {quiz, id: q1, attempts: 10}
 # Quiz 1: Channel Flow Measurements